kauboi007/dctect/README.md

-# DCT-Based AI Image Detector
+# Slopper - DCT Based AI Image Detector

 This project is not vibecoded.